Nomeyho/algorithms/NOTES.md

   - Abstraction: develop classes in terms of their own functionality, instead of their implementation details.
   - Encapsulation: objects hide their internal characteristics and behavior.
   - Polymorphism: present the same interface for differing underlying data types.
-    - Compile-time polymorphism (Static binding) – Method overloading
+    - Compile-time polymorphism (static binding) – Method overloading
-    - Runtime polymorphism (Dynamic binding) – Method overriding
+    - Runtime polymorphism (dynamic binding) – Method overriding
   - Inheritance: acquire fields and methods of the base class.
   - Predefined & user-defined types as objects.
   - Message-based.